SB-Jr/JustAnotherPersonalLibrary/JAPEL Architecture Documentation.md

     - It has built-in CSS support called CSS-In-JS
     - Also has Webpack Configurations to Continuous Deployment
     - [https://levelup.gitconnected.com/a-simple-next-js-frontend-for-a-multilingual-website-ae31a17387e2](https://levelup.gitconnected.com/a-simple-next-js-frontend-for-a-multilingual-website-ae31a17387e2)
+3. **ElasticSearch**
+    - Based on Java
+    - Low learning curve
+    - Needs a proper server to be running to acces it’s components
+4. **Lucene**
+    - Java Based
+    - has a python wrapper called pyLucene and Lupyne
+    - Older than elasticsearch
+    - Bit tough to use compared to elasticsearch
+5. **Whoosh**
+    - Built from scratch in pure python
+    - Python based library
+    - Doesnt need a server running to work
+    - Doesnt require a 3rdparty database for index storage
+    - Python provides a lot of functionality when it comes to file accessing, parallelizing and string manipulation

 _Factors to choose the framework:_